');

 About Springfield, FL

-Springfield is a small community in Florida with a population of 8,157 residents.
-The median household income is $51,640 per year, which is near the national average.
-The median age in Springfield is 41.9 years.
+Springfield is a small town located in Florida with a population of 8,157 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,640 per year, which is 31% below the national median of $75,149.
+The median age of 41.9 years is close to the US median age of 38.9 years.

 How Springfield Ranks in Florida